yarikoptic/rmafni/doc/SphinxDocs/installations/FATCAT_Demo/DealingWithGrads.rst

     row of zeros at the top, parallel to the 0th brick reference image, using ``-put_zeros_top``.

+    .. note:: There are currently no 'corrective' steps taken in ``1dDW_Grad_o_Mat``.
+The assumption is that you, the user, have performed any corrections for motion, eddy currents, EPI distortions, et al. Therefore, you must consider the appropriateness of averaging volumes in your pipeline, both for reference images here and for DWIs (described below).

     |

 #.
 Occasionally, diffusion data is acquired with multiple repetitions